fython-tools/DocUIProxy-Android/README.md

 SAF Enhancer Lite
 ----

-Help applications that haven't supported Storage Access Framework (likes WeChat) to pick media from Android Documents UI
+Help applications that haven't supported Storage Access Framework (like WeChat) to pick media from Android Documents UI

 ## What can it do?